Scala-Dev/exp-ios-sdk/README.md

 **`ExpSwift.findExperiences(params:[String:AnyObject])`**

 Query for multiple experiences.
-Resolves to an array of [Experience Objects](#experience-object).
+Resolves to an array of [Experiences](#experiences).

 ```swift
 ExpSwift.findExperiences(["limit":10, "skip":0, "sort":"name"]).then { (experiences: SearchResults<Experience>) -> Void  in